 - Is your Spirit-illuminated, Bible-informed, conscience-affirming, and community advice telling you to go and reconcile?

 After Lucia and I came to a contrite place in our hearts and marriage, most of the stuff that was wrong vaporized.
-Many of those things were no longer important.
+Many of those things were no longer critical.
 Then other things were shadows in the room or maybe pink elephants prancing for our review.

-Here are two unalterable keys that will let you know if the power of the gospel is working in your relationships: (1) it is not a problem for you to overlook offenses and (2) it is not a problem to talk about the ones you are not able to overlook.
+Here are two unalterable keys that will let you know if the power of the gospel is working in your relationships: (1) it is not a problem for you to overlook offenses and (2) it is not a problem to talk about the ones you are not able to ignore.
 You asked,

 When you and Lucia realized you hadn’t asked for forgiveness for several years, how did you work out the gospel in that situation?